Table of Contents:

 A DMCA request is an official correspondence meant to alert the proper sources of copyright infringement, and can be sent to multiple sources.
 This can include the domain registrant responsible for the infringement, as well as the web host, search engines, and more.
 Anywhere the website can be found with your infringing content is a source you can send a DMCA takedown request to.

 Protecting your copyrights from scammers is a full-time job many individuals and brands simply cannot handle on their own.
-Anti-spoofing technology like Red Points scans the web for infringements, catching them as soon as they occur and beginning the takedown process for you.
+Domain takedown services like Red Points scans the web for infringements, catching them as soon as they occur and beginning the takedown process for you.
 This saves you the stress and hassle of enforcing your copyright and ensures you’re well-protected at all times.

 There could be a variety of reasons your DMCA notice was ignored.
 First, review your notice and ensure the information is correct and up-to-date.
 A simple error might lead to your request being denied or pushed off.